 - Strategy: Our board approves and actively oversees our corporate long-term strategy.
-Our board and board committee agendas are structured to engage our directors in informed reviews of strategic and forward-looking issues, as well as in constructive challenges to management initiatives and programs. - Code of Conduct: Our code of business conduct reflects principles that are consistent with our company values of integrity, excellence, and respect for people, which are stated in The Red Book.
+Our board and committee meetings are structured to engage our directors in informed reviews of strategic and forward-looking issues, as well as in constructive challenges to management initiatives and programs. - Code of Conduct: Our code of business conduct reflects principles that are consistent with our company values of integrity, excellence, and respect for people.
 This code applies to our board and all employees worldwide and is reviewed and approved annually by the board.
-In 2022 we revised The Red Book training to update our Global Conduct in the Workplace procedure to continue to help ensure that we maintain a respectful, safe, inclusive, and professional workplace.
-We have a supplemental code of conduct for our CEO and all members of financial management, in recognition of their unique responsibilities to ensure proper accounting, financial reporting, internal controls, and financial stewardship. - Corporate Governance: The charters of our board committees clearly establish the committees' respective roles and responsibilities. - Compliance Program and Enterprise Risk Reviews: Our board reviews the overall state of our compliance program at least annually and regularly reviews our enterprise-level risks.
+We have a supplemental code of conduct for our CEO and all members of financial management, in recognition of their unique responsibilities to ensure proper accounting, financial reporting, internal controls, and financial stewardship. - Corporate Governance: The charter of each of our board committees clearly establishes the committee's roles and responsibilities. - Compliance Program and Enterprise Risk Reviews: Our board reviews the overall state of our compliance program at least annually and reviews our enterprise-level risks on a regular basis and as matters arise.
 Our Audit Committee oversees the process by which we identify and create mitigation plans for enterprise-level risks.
 See "Governance Practices-Board Oversight" for additional information.

-Board Oversight of Certain Key Areas
+Board Oversight of Certain Areas